Monday, September 17, 2012

 Finally, the sunset!

 Some of the scenery was breath taking and I am glad I went on the trip.
 I must say however, had I known about that first ridge I would not have gone.
 Charlie was an excellent driver and I trusted him.
 It helped that he also reminded me at times to "trust the vehicle".
 Everyone was caught off guard by the "extreme sport" we experienced but we all had a good time.
 We all agreed we can now scratch that adventure off our lists!
-This morning we headed to Cortez, Colorado.
-Enroute we stopped at Wilson Arch.
-The two hikers give size perspective.

 We continued across a high plateau of valleys and farms.
 We passed many fields of freshily mowed alfalfa.